 Certificate of Completion of Training (CCT): guidance for GP trainees

-To become a General Practitioner in the UK, you need to gain entry to the General Medical Council’s (GMC) GP register.
-For most UK trained GPs, this means undertaking a minimum of three years (full time equivalent) of specialty training on a GMC approved programme.
+The first step to becoming a General Practitioner in the UK is to join the General Medical Council’s (GMC) GP Register.
+For most UK graduates, this means gaining a Certificate of Completion of Training (CCT) by completing a minimum of three years (full time equivalent) specialty training on a GMC approved programme and satisfactorily completing the MRCGP assessments.

 - Applying to join a GP training scheme